lucasgneccoh/pyLux/README.md

 python GUI.py
 ```

+You can pass some arguments to `GUI.py`.
+Use the command `python GUI.py --help` to get more information.

 ## Some instructions
 Here are the commands you can use to play the game with the default configuration: